How to: Set Up the Merge Operator's Inner Feature

 Configure the Second Data Table Component

-Next, set up a Data Table with another list of annuitants and their insurance policy premiums.
-You can see that 2 of the names are the same and the other is different from the last Data Table.
+Next, set up a Data Table component with another list of annuitants and their insurance policy premiums.
+You can see that two of the names are the same, and the other is different from the last Data Table component.

-1. Drag and drop a Data Table component onto your canvas.
-Place the second Data Table under the first one.
+1. Drag and drop a Data Table component onto your canvas, placing it below the first one.

-2. In the Label and Property Name fields, enter dtPremiums.
+2. In the Property ID and Label Text fields, enter dtPremiums.

 3. In the data table, enter the following: